pivotal/docs-tap/install.md

     - In the `verification.exclude.resources.namespaces` section, add any namespaces that run container images that are unsigned, such as `kube-system`.
     - If no `ClusterImagePolicy` is created, images are permitted into the cluster. with the following warning: `Warning: clusterimagepolicies.signing.run.tanzu.vmware.com "image-policy" not found`.
     - For a quicker installation process in a non-production environment, VMware recommends you use the following YAML to create the `ClusterImagePolicy`.
 This YAML includes a cosign public key, which signed the public cosign image for v1.2.1.
 The cosign public key validates the specified cosign image.
-You can also add additional namespaces to exclude in the `verification.exclude.resources.namespaces` section, such as any system namespaces.
+You can add additional namespaces to exclude in the `verification.exclude.resources.namespaces` section, such as a system namespace.
         ```console
         cat <<EOF | kubectl apply -f -
         apiVersion: signing.run.tanzu.vmware.com/v1alpha1